What is anemia?

 The main causes of blood loss in dogs include:

-- Tumors of the intestinal tract, kidneys, urinary bladder, and spleen
+- tumors (benign or malignant) of the intestinal tract, kidneys, urinary bladder, and spleen that begin to bleed

-What diseases of dogs prevent red blood cell production through bone marrow suppression?
+What diseases prevent red blood cell production through bone marrow suppression?

 The main causes of bone marrow suppression that result in decreased red blood cell production include:

-- Any severe, chronic (long-lasting) disease (such as chronic kidney or liver disease)
+- any severe, chronic (long-lasting) disease (such as chronic kidney or liver disease, Ehrlichia)

 Do dogs get iron deficiency anemia?